 Three of Wishman's films from 1963 to 1965 were unavailable for viewing: Playgirls International (1963) (aka Playgirls of Nature) (lost film), Behind the Nudist Curtain (1964) (lost film), and The Prince and the Nature Girl (1965) (only available in German).

 Next came a series of grainy, B/W sexual melodramas or sexploitation films, sometimes called "roughies," in which violence and the gratuitous nudity of tragic heroines was depicted, but without explicit sex.
 Examples in the mid-1960s included Bad Girls Go to Hell (1965) and A Taste of Flesh (1967).
-She also attempted a comedy with Keyholes Are For Peeping (1972).
+She also bought two films from a struggling film company while vacationing in Greece, The Hot Month of August (1966/69) and Passion Fever (1969), and she dubbed both films into English (with no regard for the original scripts which were lost) and added soft-core scenes (mostly nudity with obscured faces).
+And she attempted a comedy in the early 1970s, Keyholes Are For Peeping (1972).

 When more explicit sex was demanded in the 1970s, she directed a few soft-core features, although reportedly wasn't present on the set when some of the more revealing sex scenes were shot.